ea-tel/detel-book/_chapters/chapters/transversal/creating-oer-with-h5p.md

 The terms "open content" and "open educational resources" describe any work (traditionally excluding software, which is described by other terms like "open source") that is either (1) in the public domain or (2) licensed in a manner that provides everyone with free and perpetual permission to engage in the 5R activities:
 1. *Retain* - make, own, and control a copy of the resource (e.g., download and keep your own copy)
 2. *Revise* - edit, adapt, and modify your copy of the resource (e.g., translate into another language)
-3. *Remix* - combine your original or revised copy of the resource with other existing material to create something new (e.g., make a mash-up)
+3. *Remix* - combine your original or revised copy of the resource with other existing material to create something new (e.g., make a mashup)
 4. *Reuse* - use your original, revised, or remixed copy of the resource publicly (e.g., on a website, in a presentation, in a class)
 5. *Redistribute* - share copies of your original, revised, or remixed copy of the resource with others (e.g., post a copy online or give one to a friend)

 ## Legal openness: Open Licenses
 According to [Wiley](http://opencontent.org/definition), content is open not only when it is freely available to be used in other contexts, but also when it gives everyone permission to engage with the material through these 5R activities.
 In other words, neither all educational resources that are free are also open to being remixed and redistributed.
 Most of them are under copyright protection and, because of this, it is necessary to use open licenses to enable their adaptation and sharing.

 While traditional “all rights reserved” copyright is automatic and restricts access, open licenses allow the authors to concede specific permissions on how they want their property to be used.
-Although there are other open licenxes such as the Open Publication License and GNU Free Documentation License, the most frequently used licenses are the Creative Commons (CC) {% cite Aaron %}, {% cite Wiley %}.
+Although there are other open licenses such as the Open Publication License and GNU Free Documentation License, the most frequently used licenses are the Creative Commons (CC) {% cite Aaron %}, {% cite Wiley %}.

 CC licenses offer a “some rights reserved” approach that grants the public permission to use the resources in a more flexible way, under a spectrum of concessions that answer the question of how these resources can be utilized {% cite Bissell %}.
 These licenses consist of four components, Attribution (BY), Share Alike (SA), Non-commercial (NC), and No Derivatives Works (ND), and are defined as follows (Figure 1) as taken from [the CC website](https://creativecommons.org/licenses/?lang=en):